 Show your support for Liverpool and put your money where your mouth is!
-Coral Bookmakers is offering attractive Liverpool odds right now, bet on them to win outright, predict the correct score, scorer or even how many corners Liverpool will get in 90 minutes.
+Betfair is offering attractive Liverpool odds right now, bet on them to win outright, predict the correct score, scorer or even how many corners Liverpool will get in 90 minutes.

-Coral Bookmaker are one of the world's leading betting companies and Operates Licensed Betting Offices throughout the UK, Opening an online account with Coral bookmakers is easy and by far the most convient way of betting on the Reds and safer than a Liverpool Goalkeepers hands.
+Betfair are one of the world's leading Online betting companies it's easy and by far the most convient way of betting on the Reds and safer than a Liverpool Goalkeepers hands.

-Betting online is made simple by Corals quick loading and easy to use website.
+Betting online is made simple by Betfair's quick loading and easy to use website.
 Registering couldn’t be easier and before you can say 'goal' you can be betting on Liverpool

 Formed in 1892 following a dispute over rent between Everton FC and their landlord at Anfield - John Houlding - who founded Liverpool as Everton departed for Goodison Park.